meltingcore/bg/food-court/quick-reference.md

 ## Winning the Game

-The game ends after the round in which a player completes their **end condition**.
+The game ends after the round in which a player completes their end condition or the customer deck is emptied.
+Highest total score from attracted customers (base + extra points) wins.
-All players must finish their turns so a round could end.

-The winner is determined by the player with the most Victory Points (VP) at the end of the game.
-Each end condition card in tracking counts as 2VP towards the final score of player.

 **Tiebreaker:** The player who most recently cooked a real-life meal wins.